Internal Comms – culture change, collaboration and happier teams

 “Happiness results in a 12% spike in productivity: unhappy employees are 10% less productive.” from ‘Happiness and Productivity’, Andrew Oswald, University of Warwick (2015)

-Packed with practical ideas and case studies, this special session from CharityComms will explore some key areas to help make this a reality:
+Packed with practical ideas and case studies, this special session from CharityComms explored some key areas to help make this a reality:

 - Culture change focused on how staff and volunteers communicate & collaborate